eralpkaraduman/card-quest/article/presentation.md

 :e +24 ./src/components/CardDetailModal.web.tsx

 And they contain a shared modal view
-:e +24 ./src/components/CardDetailView.tsx
+:e +8 ./src/components/CardDetailView.tsx

 Seo friendly, path based, this couldn't be done with @react-nativation/web when clicked;
 :e +31 ./src/app.web.tsx

-when navigate from url;
+when navigated from url;
 :e +22 ./src/app.web.tsx

 Native modals are WIP but likely will be done with @react-router/native's own modals